Mary Ann Shadd Cary

 October 9, 1823–June 5, 1893

-This year marks the 200th anniversary of Mary Ann Shadd Cary’s birthday and we are pleased to share events and resources that commemorate her life and legacy.
+The year 2023 marked the 200th anniversary of Mary Ann Shadd Cary’s birthday and we are pleased to share events and resources that commemorate her life and legacy.

 Shadd Cary was born in Wilmington, Delaware on October 9, 1823.
 She was an antislavery activist, educator, and lawyer as well as a pioneering newspaper editor, journalist, and publisher of The Provincial Freeman.
 She grew up in the strong Black communities of Delaware and Philadelphia before emigrating to Canada.
 After the U.S. Civil War, she moved to Washington D.C.